permas4edu/permas4edu/tools/README.md

  * Syntax Highlighting
  * Direct link to the manual via the F1 key
  * Convenient jumping to specific messages
+ * Show and Hide (all) DAT contents
+ * Many shortcuts, e.g. function keys F4, F5, F6 to name a few

 ### pyINTES Enhanced Python Interpreter